Coweta’s Dancing Stars

-Click FAQ for more information on our recent renovations.
+Click FAQ for more information on our renovations last year.

 Click Wish List to help us with items we need every day.

-Domestic Violence begins in the home.
-Domestic violence is defined as a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain power and control over another intimate partner.
-The abuse can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.
+Domestic violence is defined as a pattern of abusive behavior in a relationship that is used by one partner to gain or maintain power and control over another intimate partner.
+The abuse can be physical, sexual, emotional, financial, or psychological actions or threats of actions that influence another person.

 - A woman is abused every 9-15 seconds.